 Step One: Get Your Paperwork in Order

-When you go in to obtain a loan, your lender will let you know what paperwork is necessary--but having it prepared ahead of time will help the entire process move more smoothly.
+When you go in to obtain a dental practice loan, your lender will let you know what paperwork is necessary--but having it prepared ahead of time will help the entire process move more smoothly.
 Make sure that you've taken the time to put together your paperwork and gather the necessary information, including:

 Your business plan: How do you expect cash to flow through your practice?
 How many clients do you plan to be able to take?
 What expenses will the business have on a regular basis?

 How much you need: When you apply for a loan to help you get your practice off the ground, how much money are you asking for?
 How will those funds be spent?
 While you may not need to offer a dollar-by-dollar account of how much you'll be spending, your lender will want to know how you plan to spend the loan.
 Make sure that you carefully consider not just the amount of the building but how much you'll really need to get up and running--and what the terms of repayment will look like down the road.

 How much of the money for the practice comes from the loan: Do you have another source of money that will help cover this purchase--a down payment that's been gifted, saved, or acquired from another source, for example?
 In order to secure financing, you'll need to show the rest of the financial assets associated with the business.